 Stringer Clark, along with Ryan Carlisle Thomas, has always strived to make the law work for everyday people.

-We pride ourselves on looking after you, which means being available when you need answers, and keeping you up to date with progress on your case.
+Stringer Clark has provided expert legal advice to the local community in Western Victoria for over 100 years and we pride ourselves on looking after you – which means being available when you need answers, and keeping you up to date with progress on your case.

 Personal care and attention is important to us and is part of our training and service.

 We understand how difficult it can be - coping with injury, the disruption to careers, lives and family members.
 You often feel up against it when trying to get support and financial compensation.

 At Stringer Clark, we are always ready to listen and prepared to fight.
 For you and your rights.

 A new focus on industrial and employment law

 In the early days, the firm mostly represented local employers.
 This all changed when Austin Stringer joined the firm in 1968.
 He had originally set up a branch office of a major Melbourne law firm before moving to Portland to buy into the local business.